 Adaptive Strategies for Evolving Markets

-The philosophy that informs the development of all of AlphaSimplex’s strategies is based on the Adaptive Markets Hypothesis (AMH).
-An innovative theory of market behavior, the AMH recognizes that financial markets are neither always efficient nor always rational, but they are highly competitive and adaptive.
+The philosophy that informs the development of all of AlphaSimplex’s strategies is based on the Adaptive Markets Hypothesis (“AMH”).
+An innovative theory of market behavior, the AMH recognizes that financial markets are neither always efficient nor always rational, but that they are highly competitive and adaptive.
 As a result, market conditions are ever-changing; market volatility, risk premia, and cross-asset correlations are not static.
 The implication is that investment strategies must continuously adapt as markets evolve in order to deliver more consistent performance.